vdemedes/cancan/readme.md

 Type: `object`

-Additional contextual informations against which the action would be performed.
+Additional data for the rule condition.

 Examples: